Airborne wind energy: Methods of capturing kinetic energy of high-altitude winds

 Energy can be captured from the wind by kites, kytoons, tethered gliders, tethered sailplanes, aerostats (spherical as well as shaped kytoons), bladed turbines, airfoils, airfoil matrices, drogues, variable drogues, spiral airfoils, Darrieus turbines, Magnus-effect VAWT blimps, multiple-rotor complexes, fabric Jalbert-parafoil kites, uni-blade turbines, flipwings, tethers, bridles, string loops, wafting blades, undulating forms, and piezoelectric materials, and more.

 When a scheme's purpose is to propel ships and boats, the objects tether-placed in the wind will tend to have most of the captured energy be in useful tension in the main tether.
 The aloft working bodies will be operated to maintain useful tension even while the ship is moving.
 This is the method for powerkiting sports.
 This sector of HAWP is the most installed method.
 Folklore suggests that Benjamin Franklin used the traction method of HAWP.
-George Pocock was a leader in tugging vehicles by traction.
+George Pocock was a pioneer in tugging vehicles by traction.